Aliases for KCNQ5 Gene

 GeneCards Summary for KCNQ5 Gene

-KCNQ5 (Potassium Channel, Voltage Gated KQT-Like Subfamily Q, Member 5) is a Protein Coding gene.
-Diseases associated with KCNQ5 include benign neonatal seizures and refractive error.
-Among its related pathways are Transmission across Chemical Synapses and Circadian entrainment.
-GO annotations related to this gene include ion channel activity and delayed rectifier potassium channel activity.
+KCNQ5 (Potassium Voltage-Gated Channel Subfamily Q Member 5) is a Protein Coding gene.
+Diseases associated with KCNQ5 include Mental Retardation, Autosomal Dominant 46 and Autosomal Dominant Non-Syndromic Intellectual Disability.
+Among its related pathways are Circadian entrainment and Celecoxib Pathway, Pharmacodynamics.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and delayed rectifier potassium channel activity.
 An important paralog of this gene is KCNQ4.

-Probably important in the regulation of neuronal excitability.
 Associates with KCNQ3 to form a potassium channel which contributes to M-type current, a slowly activating and deactivating potassium conductance which plays a critical role in determining the subthreshold electrical excitability of neurons.
+Therefore, it is important in the regulation of neuronal excitability.
 May contribute, with other potassium channels, to the molecular diversity of a heterogeneous population of M-channels, varying in kinetic and pharmacological properties, which underlie this physiologically important current.
 Insensitive to tetraethylammonium, but inhibited by barium, linopirdine and XE991.
 Activated by niflumic acid and the anticonvulsant retigabine.
-Muscarine suppresses KCNQ5 current in Xenopus oocytes in which cloned KCNQ5 channels were coexpressed with M(1) muscarinic receptors
+As the native M-channel, the potassium channel composed of KCNQ3 and KCNQ5 is also suppressed by activation of the muscarinic acetylcholine receptor CHRM1.